 I was inspired to write this post while standing at the cheese counter trying to find a good soft goat cheese and wearing a facial expression nestled comfortably between bewildered and desperation.
-I was trying to find a cheese for one of my wife’s favorite dishes (queso al horno) and I found myself totally mystified by both the array of cheeses and the fact that I had a very definite picture of what I wanted in my head and nothing that lay before me appeared to match it.
+I was trying to find cheese for one of my wife’s favorite dishes, queso al horno (whose recipe you can find on Bay vs Kitchen), and I found myself totally mystified by both the array of cheeses and the fact that I had a very definite picture of what I wanted in my head and nothing that lay before me appeared to match it.

 Immediately I was thankful that I was at Whole Foods.
 Yes, I know it is a supermarket, but Whole Foods attracts good people who are knowledgeable and passionate about their work and they carry high end product.

 Realizing I was a bit lost, I asked one of the people behind the cheese counter about the various soft goat cheeses.
 My choices were immediately narrowed down to three.
 Then it got hard again.
 Which one?
 The white goat cheese, the white goat cheese or…the white goat cheese?

 Then it hit me.
 Any cheese shop worth its salt would allow me to sample.
 So I asked with a bit of hesistancy if I could try a sample.
 The nice lady was more than happy to give me the opportunity and in doing so, solved the mystery of which cheese I should buy.